abidnk/Todo_App_Estrrado/README.md

 # React + Vite

-# Todo App with React and Vite
+# Todo App with React and Redux

 A simple Todo application built with React and Vite, utilizing Redux for state management.
 This app allows users to add, remove, edit, and mark todos as completed.